 Every MedStar Family Choice associate is required to report any situation that he or she believes is unethical and/or illegal if it involves another associate or anyone acting on behalf of MedStar Family Choice.
 An associate's failure to report regulatory violations or false claims of which the associate is aware can lead to discipline.
-Any potential issue should be reported to your supervisor, through the normal chain of command.
-If you do not feel comfortable reporting this matter to your supervisor or if you are concerned that the matter is not being handled appropriately, you may call the MedStar Health Integrity Hotline at 1-877-811-3411 or the Office of Corporate Business Integrity at 410-772-6606.
-Your call to the MedStar Health Integrity Hotline may be made anonymously if you wish.
-Associates can also email OCBI at compliance@medstar.net or contact the MedStar Family Choice MD or DC Directors of Medicaid Contract Oversight.
+Any potential issue should be reported to the associate's supervisor, through the normal chain of command.
+If the associate does not feel comfortable reporting this matter to their supervisor or if her or she is are concerned that the matter is not being handled appropriately, he or she may call the MedStar Health Integrity Hotline at 1-877-811-3411 or the Office of Corporate Business Integrity at 410-772-6606.
+Calls to the MedStar Health Integrity Hotline may be made anonymously.
+Associates can also email the Entity Compliance Officer at compliance@medstar.net or contact the MedStar Family Choice MD or DC Directors of Medicaid Contract Oversight.
 In addition, associates may report a complaint through the MedStar Health intranet by using Starport.